voidstrike/FPSG/README.md

 ### Download Datasets

 [ModelNet](https://modelnet.cs.princeton.edu/) dataset can be downloaded from [ModelNet_views](https://drive.google.com/file/d/19_aSXKe2xdOCw4_jEXjJcCUrHGl-HlFF/view?usp=sharing) and [ModelNet_pcs](https://drive.google.com/file/d/1XAVg8iZrOyE02cZxGdY1f880A1KBKZuu/view?usp=sharing).
 Unzip the downloaded file to your preferred directory.
 The 2D projections of ModelNet are from [MVCNN](https://github.com/suhangpro/mvcnn)

 For the [ShapeNet](https://www.shapenet.org/) dataset, please download the dataset from their website and render it via Blender.
 We provide `src/view_generator.py` and `src/train_test_split.py` for the image generation and TRAIN/TEST split, respectively.
-Corresponding `phong.py` and `background.png` are also attached, please note that the provided code is compatible with Blender v.g2.79
+Corresponding `phong.py` and `background.png` are also attached, please note that the provided code is compatible with Blender v2.79

 ### Run Experiments

-Use ModelNet for example.
+Take ModelNet for example.

 - Prepare the dataset (you will get two files: `modelnet_train.txt` and `modelnet_test.txt`, and one folder `modelnet_files/` with auxiliary files ).
 Please check the source code if you want to use different set of classes (categories)
 ```